OmarAlfar0uk/OmarAlfar0uk/README.md

 ## 🎯 Career Goals
 - 🚀 Aspiring **Backend Engineer** specializing in **ASP.NET Core**.
 - ☁️ Interested in **Cloud technologies** & **System Design**.
-- 📚 Currently enhancing skills in **Onion Architecture, Security, and Scalable APIs**.
 - 🌍 Goal: To build impactful, enterprise-level applications used by thousands of people.

 ---